Learn how to evaluate memory care communities with tips from Seniorly. Ask the right questions and know what to look for on your memory care tours.

 Daily engagement is one of the most important pieces of programming that a memory care community can provide.
 This 2021 study illustrates that while building cognitive reserve (CR) is important to preventing Alzheimers and dementia, supporting CR is equally important to slowing the progression of the disease.
 While on your tour, look for activities like painting, coloring, working with puzzles, or listening to music, as the depth and breadth of this programming will be a litmus test for the quality of care.

 Will you be allowed to take your loved one out for the afternoon if you choose?
 What's involved in arranging for such a visit?
 Is transportation available for medical appointments?
 Does anyone from the community accompany residents on these appointments?
 Are residents ever taken out of the community for other reasons, such as a slow walk around the neighborhood?

-The answer to this question should be an unambiguous "Yes."
+The Alzheimer's Association has put together a comprehensive guide to help families understand the stages of Alzheimer's , and the care plan developed for each resident should strongly correspond with the unique stage and experience of each resident.
 If the memory care staff don't give you an unequivocal answer, maybe it's time to move on to look at other communities.
 Once you hear the "Yes," don't drop the subject.
 Ask who puts together this plan.
 Are physicians involved?
 Nutritionists?
 Therapists?
-Ask what's included in the plan.

 If something should happen to your loved one you need to make sure what the facility is able to do for them.
 You might also want to find out what the discharge policy is and if your loved one can return to the facility should they require outside rehab.
 Another good question is what happens if your loved one is no longer ambulatory?
 Also, can a resident go into hospice in your facility?